TheSunShiningDev/dotfiles/JOURNAL.md

 - Added my kitty config!
 - added more notes to some things.
-- added my vim configuartion notes.
+- added my vim configuration notes.

 As a user getting started with vim, their is the desire to have it work for everything.
 I love the fact that I have a few options.
 And one of those options is to customize and use vim differently from neovim.

-The last few days it has been fun to learn and configure, and watch how my configuations evolve.
+The last few days it has been fun to learn and configure, and watch how my configurations evolve.
 But other than that, I haven't really been doing anything the last few days.

+My learning has made me more comfortable in the terminal and with dotfiles.
+Now I feel like I am documenting too much.
+Because I can have comments and notes in the actual files!